ernesto-cullen/carND-LaneLines/writeup/writeup.md

 ###1.
 Pipeline

-My pipeline is made of 5 steps.
+The pipeline consist of 5 steps.

 * 1: convert to grayscale
 The image must be in single color, 8 bits/pixel for following process, so we convert to grayscale using OpenCV cvtColor function.